Szelwin/qrGenerator/README.md

 A GitHub Actions workflow builds standalone executables for Windows and macOS using [PyInstaller](https://pyinstaller.org/).
 Each build runs on its native OS and uploads the resulting binary as an artifact.
+Pushes to the `main` branch also update the `Latest` release so the most recent binaries are easily available from the Releases page.

 You can also build locally: